-To explore the prospects of rice fortification, WFP conducted a feasibility study in 2020 on rice fortification in the Philippines that examined the challenges and opportunities in initiating rice fortification in the country (13).
-The Philippines is currently in the pre-engagement stage of introducing fortified rice, and there is a need for generating greater awareness on rice fortification as a strategy to address MNDs amongst the government and private sector stakeholders (14).
+To explore the prospects of rice fortification, WFP conducted a feasibility study in 2020 on rice fortification in Pakistan that examined the challenges and opportunities in initiating rice fortification in the country (13).
+Pakistan is currently in the pre-engagement stage of introducing fortified rice, and there is a need for generating greater awareness on rice fortification as a strategy to address MNDs amongst the government and private sector stakeholders (14).